Where To Buy London Eye Tickets

 Can you buy London Eye tickets on the day?

-According to the official website, all tickets must be pre-booked online to guarantee entry.
+The London Eye is one of the most popular attractions in London and according to the official website, all tickets must be pre-booked online to guarantee entry.
 You should get tickets online and in advance even for same day visits.

 Make sure to visit the London Eye official website to check for last minute availability.